waku-org/pm/requirements/consensus.md

 Re-evaluation may occur during migration to Status Network, given potential closer relation with RPC providers.

 *Note:* These constraints primarily affect Waku Relay nodes (cloud/laptop-based).
-Edge nodes (mobile/browser) require less frequent RPC access due to lower message volume and relaxed time constraints—since they verify messages without forwarding them (unlike relays, which must validate before propagation).
+Edge nodes (mobile/browser) require less frequent RPC access due to lower message volume and relaxed time constraints—since they verify only the small subset of messages of interest to them.

 ### Deposits and RLN Entrypoints